dylan-lang/opendylan/documentation/building-with-duim/source/source.rst

 *************************************

 For completeness, here is the full source code for both versions of the task list manager.
-If you have followed the example given in ` <design.htm#77027>`_ through ` <commands.htm#99799>`_ from the beginning, then your code should be the same as the code given in `A task list manager using menu gadgets <source.htm#60987>`_.
-The source code for the second version of the task list manager, using command tables, is given in `A task list manager using command tables <source.htm#52969>`_. *Please note that both projects have the same name within the source code—* *task-list* *—and you should not load them both into the environment at the same time.*
+If you have followed the example given in :doc:`design` through :doc:`commands` from the beginning, then your code should be the same as the code given in `A task list manager using menu gadgets`_.
+The source code for the second version of the task list manager, using command tables, is given in `A task list manager using command tables`_.

+.. note: Please note that both projects have the same name within the source code— *task-list* —and you should not load them both into the environment at the same time.*

 A task list manager using menu gadgets
 --------------------------------------

-This section contains the complete source code to the first complete design of the task list manager, described in Chapters ` <improve.htm#63710>`_ to ` <callbacks.htm#15598>`_.
-To load this code into the environment, choose *Tools > Open Example Project* from any window in the environment.
+This section contains the complete source code to the first complete design of the task list manager, described in Chapters :doc:`improve` to :doc:`callbacks`.
+To load this code into the environment, choose **Tools > Open Example Project** from any window in the environment.
 The code in this section can be loaded by choosing Task List 1 in the Documentation category of the Open Example Project dialog.

 Contents of the file *frame.dylan* :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~